triton-inference-server/backend/README.md

 7. Send the response using TRITONBACKEND_ResponseSend.

+8. Repeat steps 3-7 until there are no more responses.

-8. If this is the last response, use TRITONBACKEND_ResponseFactorySendFlags to send the TRITONSERVER_RESPONSE_COMPLETE_FINAL flag using the request's `ResponseFactory`.
+8. Use TRITONBACKEND_ResponseFactorySendFlags to send the
+  TRITONSERVER_RESPONSE_COMPLETE_FINAL flag using the request's `ResponseFactory`.
 This lets Triton know to clean up memory associated with the request and lets the client know there will be no more responses.

-9. If this is the last response, release the request using TRITONBACKEND_RequestRelease.
+9. Release the request using TRITONBACKEND_RequestRelease.

 ###### Special Cases